Lorentzian Gromov-Hausdorff convergence and pre-compactness

 \item $\M_{C,N}$ is \emph{sequentially pre-compact}; i.e., for each sequence in $\M_{C,N}$ there is a subsequence that strongly $\mathrm{pLGH}$-converges to a covered \LpLS that satisfies the point distinction property \eqref{eq-pdp}.

-\item This limit as in (ii) can be forward completed and is still the limit of such a subsequence.
+\item The limit space in (ii) can be forward completed and is still the limit of such a subsequence.

-\item The forward completed limit as in (iii) is \emph{unique} in the class of properly covered \LpLSn s with continuous time separation functions $\tau$, closed anti-symmetric causal relation, metrizable chronological topology and that satisfy the point-distinction property \eqref{eq-pdp}.
+\item The forward completed limit as in (iii) is \emph{unique} in the class of properly covered \LpLSn s with continuous time-separation functions $\tau$, closed anti-symmetric causal relation, metrizable chronological topology and that satisfy the point-distinction property \eqref{eq-pdp}.
 In particular (see Remark \ref{rem:UniqGH}), it is unique within the class of covered, globally hyperbolic, \LpLSn s.

 \item In case the limit is smooth: there exists at most one smooth globally hyperbolic spacetime arising as such a strong limit, up to smooth isometry. \end{enumerate} \end{thm} \begin{pr} \textbf{Step 1}.
 Pre-compactness. \\Let $T>0$, $\eps>0$, and let $(\R\times\Sigma, g)\in\M_{C,N}$, where $g=-\beta {\rm d}t^2 + h_t$.
-By Corollary \ref{cor-card-eps-scal-prod} applied to $\rho_{C(T)}=-C(T)^2 {\rm d}t^2 + h_0$, there is a (Lorentzian) $\eps$-net $\J$ for $[-T,T]\times\Sigma$ of cardinality $\lceil\frac{2T}{3\eps}\rceil\cdot N\bigl(\frac{C(T)\eps}{3}\bigr)$.
-By construction, each $J\in\J$ is of the form $J((s,x),(t,x))$ with $-T\leq s< t\leq T$, $t-s=\eps$ and $x\in\Sigma$.
+By Corollary \ref{cor-card-eps-scal-prod} applied to $\rho_{C(T)}=-C(T)^2 {\rm d}t^2 + h_0$, there is a (Lorentzian) $\eps$-net $\J$ for $[-T,T]\times\Sigma$ of cardinality $\lceil\frac{6T}{\eps}\rceil\cdot N\bigl(\frac{C(T)\eps}{3}\bigr)$.
+By construction, each $J_{\rho_{C(T)}}\in\J$ is of the form $J_{\rho_{C(T)}}((s,x),(t,x))$ with $-T\leq s< t\leq T$, $t-s=\eps$ and $x\in\Sigma$.
 Since $\rho_{C(T)}\preceq g$ on $[-T,T]\times\Sigma$, then